BasicsHome and Search

 In the 1911 census 219 was a shop in the category 'building not used as a dwelling', occupied by 'Mr More'.

-Numbers 220/221Two separate properties originally, number 220 was used by tallow chandlers in the 1841, 1851 and 1861 censuses, then by Joseph Bates, fishmonger in 1881 and 1890 (trade directory).
-A Miss Mary Ann Heath from Carshalton, Surrey, ran a dressmakers and milliners from number 221 in 1851 and 1861, when she employed 2 apprentices and 2 women: the 1861 household included her sister, Eva Augusta and niece, Amelia.
+Meanwhile, at no. 221 Miss Mary Ann Heath from Carshalton, Surrey, ran a dressmakers and milliners in 1851 and 1861, when she employed 2 apprentices and 2 women: the 1861 household included her sister, Eva Augusta and niece, Amelia.
 In 1871 Miss Rosa A Heath ran the business, she also came from Carshalton and is presumably related to Mary Ann Heath, but the connection is unknown, I have not found her in the 1861 census.
 If you are interested in the Heath family, see Jan Chinnery's list of Heath entries extracted from trade directories.

 The 1911 census shows Frank Dominey (42), his wife May (26) and children Bruce (3) and Marion (1) living at no. 220, with Kate Blundell, a 15-year old servant (all except Frank were Northamptonshire born).
 Frank was a 'grocery manager' and the census summary shows numbers 220 and 221 recorded together.
 The return completed by Frank for no. 220 shows it had 7 rooms, this may include no. 221.